Some links in this post may be affiliate links

 Are you looking to add Small-leaf Spiderwort varieties to your collection?
 You may obtain them online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-Small-leaf Spiderwort houseplant performs best in bright indirect light, average warmth of 16-270C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soil coupled with fortnightly feeding during the growing season.
+To care for Small-leaf Spiderwort indoors, give it bright indirect light, average warmth of 16-270C, moderate humidity of 50-55% and consistently moist, fertile, well-drained soil coupled with fortnightly feeding during the growing season.

 Tradescantia fluminensis care requires pruning to keep it neat, to reduce pest and disease infestations, to control growth and to rejuvenate growth.
 Repotting is necessary when it becomes extremely pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Small-leaf Spiderwort grows best in bright indirect light.
+Place near a large, brightly-lit window.
 Keep it away from direct sunshine as it can lead to scorching of the leaves.

 If the lighting is too low the plant may respond with leggy growth and yellow leaves.
-Therefore, you may grow Tradescantia fluminensis under a grow light where the natural lighting is not sufficient.
-Take a look at these full spectrum grow lights available on Amazon.
+Therefore, use a grow light if the natural lighting is not sufficient.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and prevent leggy growth.

-Water Small-leaf Spiderwort thoroughly during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to maintain the soil moist.
+Water your Small-leaf Spiderwort thoroughly in spring and summer while allowing the top 1-2 inches of soil to dry out between waterings.
+Maintain the soil moist and avoid overwatering to prevent yellowing, rotting and leaf drop.

-Cut down on watering in the cold period to keep the soil slightly moist as growth is minimal at this time.
-Do not allow the soil to dry out completely to avoid wilting and drooping leaves.
+Cut down on watering in fall and winter to keep the soil slightly moist as growth is minimal at this time.
+Do not allow the soil to dry out completely to avoid wilting, drooping and leaf drop.

-Small-leaf Spiderwort blossoms in an average temperature of 16-270C.
-A room temperature that is comfortable for you is ideal for this plant.
-Keep it away from drafts as they can cause sudden changes in temperature which can result in reduced growth, yellowing and leaf drop.
+Small-leaf Spiderwort blossoms in an average temperature of 16-270C; a room temperature that is comfortable for you is ideal for this plant.
+Keep it away from drafts emanating from windy doors, drafty windows, heaters, AC vents as they cause temperature flactuations which lead in reduced growth, yellowing and leaf drop.

-Tradescantia fluminensis has no need for high humidity.
-Average room humidity of 50-55% is ideal for this plant.
-However, where the temperatures are too high leading to too low humidity the plant may respond with dry shrivelled leaf tips.
-Therefore, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Tradescantia fluminensis has no need for high humidity; average humidity of 50-55% is ideal for this plant.
+However, where the humidity is too low, the plant will respond with dry, brown leaf tips.
+Therefore, to increase humidity, set the pot on a wet pebble tray or use a humidifier.
+Maintain proper air circulation to reduce fungal diseases.

 Tradescantia fluminensis (Small-leaf Spiderwort) propagation can be done during the growing period by plants divison or from stem-cuttings.